Furlough: US federal government

 In the United States, involuntary furloughs concerning federal government employees may be of a sudden and immediate nature.
 Such was the case in February 2010, when a single United States Senate objection prevented emergency funding measures from being implemented.
 As a result, 2,000 federal workers for the Department of Transportation were immediately furloughed as of March 1, 2010.

-The longest such case is the October 1st, 2025 to present shutdown, which has affected all non-essential employees, shutting down many services including National Institutes of Health, visa and passport processing, parks, and many others.
+The longest such case is the October 1st to November 12, 2025, shutdown, which has affected all non-essential employees, shutting down many services including National Institutes of Health, visa and passport processing, parks, and many others.
 This happened previously on October 1, 2013, and on January 19, 2018.

 The United States Congress failed to pass a re-authorization of funding for the Federal Aviation Administration, and as a result, furloughed about 4,000 workers at midnight on July 22, 2011.

 Potential furlough in 2011

 Congress was on the verge of forcing a government shutdown on April 8, 2011, if its plan to reduce the federal budget deficit was not resolved; such a shutdown would have caused the furlough of 800,000 out of two million civilian federal employees.